NOAA-OWP/ngen/README.md

 See the [Testing ReadMe](test/README.md) file for a more thorough discussion of testing.

+## How to debug the software

+This is all developed via **CMake**, so a specific setting must be active within the root `CMakeList.txt` file:

+    target_compile_options(ngen PUBLIC -g)

+This will ensure that ngen and all of the code that is compiled with it has debugging flags enabled.
+From there, the application may be run via `gdb`, `lldb`, or through your IDE.

+If you do not have administrative rights on your workstation, there's a chance you do _not_ have access to `gdb` or `lldb`, meaning that you cannot step through your code and inspect variables.
+To get around this, you can use GitPod to start an editor (based on VSCode) in your browser and edit and debug to your heart's content.
+You can access an individualized GitPod environment through: https://gitpod.io/#https://github.com/<your github username>/ngen.
+Entering it for the first time will generate a new git branch.

+There are a few things required, however.
+When you first enter, gitpod will ask you if you want to set up your environment.
+Let it create a `.yml` configuration file.
+It will then ask if you want it to create a custom docker image.
+Say yes, then choose the default image.
+At the end, you should have a `.gitpod.yml` and `.gitpod.dockerfile` at the root of the project.

+Next, you will need to add the above `target_compile_options(ngen PUBLIC -g)` just about anywhere in the `CMakeLists.txt` file within the root of your project.

+Next, you will need to make sure that **all** dependencies are installed within your environment.
+The image GitPod supplies uses an application name HomeBrew to allow you to install dependencies.
+You will need to run:

+    brew install boost

+to proceed further.
+Now clear all of your previously built binaries and build your application (`ngen` or any test routine that you're interested in, such as `test_all`).

+A debugging extension should be installed into your workspace.
+Select the bottom icon on the left hand side of your screen; it should look like a box with a square in it.
+CodeLLDB is a good extension to use.

+Lastly, a debugging configuration must be set up.
+There is an icon on the left hand side of your screen that should be a bug with a slash through it, somewhat like a 'No Parking' sign.
+If you click it, it will open a debugging tab on the left hand side of your screen.
+Within it, you should see a play button next to a drop down menu that says 'No Configurations'.
+Click on that, then click on the option named "Add Configuration...".
+This will create a file named `launch.json`.
+Within it, add a configuration so that it looks like:

+    {
+      // Use IntelliSense to learn about possible attributes.
+      // Hover to view descriptions of existing attributes.
+      "version": "0.2.0",
+      "configurations": [
+        {
+            "name": "ngen",
+            "type": "lldb",
+            "request": "launch",
+            "program": "${workspaceFolder}/<your build directory>/ngen",
+            "args": [],
+        }
+      ]
+    }

+You will now have the configuration named `ngen` after saving your `launch.json` file.
+You may now add a break point within your code by clicking to the left of the line number within your code.
+This should make a red circle appear.
+Now, when you run it by clicking the play button in the debugging window, your code will stop on the line where you put your break point, as long as it executes code.
+It will **not** stop on whitespace or comments.

 ## Known issues

 Document any known significant shortcomings with the software.